 Since their launch in 2013 SunGod quickly became a challenger brand to watch in the world of performance eyewear.
 Co-founded by Ali and Zoe Watkiss, SunGod offer up a wide range of performance and lifestyle sunglasses, plus an extensive range of snow goggles.
 And they quite quickly became a triathlete favourite for cycling glasses after launching their Velans™ and Vulcans™ , offering premium performance and customisable designs at a relatively reasonable price point.

-The latest addition to their run-specific range is the new FORTY2s™, launched soon after the announcement of their first ever UK bricks and mortar store, in Covent Garden.
-Featuring a slightly smaller frame and an ultra-lightweight design, these new running glasses from SunGod promise to offer style, comfort and versatility for a wide range o runners.
+A new edition to their run-specific range is the new FORTY2s™, launched soon after the announcement of their first ever UK bricks and mortar store, in Covent Garden in spring 2025.
+Featuring a slightly smaller frame and an ultra-lightweight design, these running glasses from SunGod promise to offer style, comfort and versatility for a wide range of runners.

-I’ve been putting the SunGod FORTY2s™ through their paces for the last month or so.
+I’ve been putting the SunGod FORTY2s™ through their paces through a full season of training in the build up to the IRONMAN World Championship in Kona.
 Read on to get my verdict!

 Key features